Surveys are great, if they make them concise and to the point.

 You need to be ruthless when it comes to cutting unnecessary questions from your surveys.

 Ask this question about every question you include, "Does this question drive action once received?"
 If the answer is no, why are you asking it?
 The action doesn't have to get you calling the surveyee, but should drive trends to changes you want to make.

 Some of your most insightful feedback will come from open-ended questions.
 Nothing makes a survey more intimidating than a large text box connected to the first question.
 It's best to take on brief questions first to create a sense of progress, and then give survey takers who've made it to the closing questions the opportunity to elaborate on their thoughts.

 One strategy is to get people to commit to a question with a simple introduction, and then follow up with an open-ended question such as, "Why do you feel this way?"

 We've all been hit with an extensive series of questions before: "How did you find on our site?
 Do you understand what our product does?
 Why or why not?"

 It can begin to feel like you're being interrogated by someone who won't let you finish your sentences.
 If you want quality responses, you need to give people time to think through each individual question.

-Bombarding them with multiple points to consider leads to half-hearted answers by respondents who will just be looking to get through to the end — if they even stay with the survey at all.
-Make things easy by sticking to one main point at a time.
+Bombarding them with lots of points to consider leads to half-hearted answers by respondents who will be looking to get through to the end --- if they even stay with the survey at all.
+Make it easy by sticking to one main point at a time.